top of page

 • No word is ever used until it has been introduced.

 • Every word is introduced as a “New Word.”
+(Note: these can be used to help parents get involved in learning braille.)

 • Tracking of the “New Word” precedes every “Reading” activity.